Web5design/datasink/README.md

-## Setup option 2: Ubuntu virtual machine via VirtualBox
+## Setup option 2: Ubuntu virtual machine

 This option downloads and runs Ubuntu 13.04 64-bit under the VirtualBox virtual machine, incurring some performance penalty but allowing you to evaluate datasink in a completely self-contained, pre-configured environment.
 Skip this section if you aren't familiar with virtual machines.